 - Avoid close contact with people who are sick, and stay home if you or household members are sick.

 - Cover your nose and mouth when you cough or sneeze with a tissue, then throw the tissue in the trash.

 - Routinely clean and disinfect frequently touched surfaces, such as doorknobs, bannisters, and countertops.
 Use the cleaning agents that are usually used in these areas and follow the directions on the label.

 - If you are not vaccinated, wear a Face Covering any time you are within 6 feet of anyone you do not live with.
-Read the City Health Officer's Face Covering guidance (Spanish) (Khmer) (Tagalog).

 What Is Physical Distancing?

 - Physical distancing is a practice individuals can proactively do to prevent becoming infected from others in public who may be infected.
-Everyone should practice physical distancing in order to prevent becoming infected.
+Individuals who are not vaccinated should practice physical distancing in order to prevent becoming infected.

 - Physical distancing means remaining out of crowded, congregate settings where close contact with others may occur, such as shopping centers, movie theaters, and stadiums, and avoiding mass gatherings.

 - Physical distancing also means maintaining distance (approximately 6 feet) from others when possible.